Green-Software-Foundation/community-plugins/docs/rest-client.md

 ## Errors

-`rest-client` exposes two of the IF error classes.
+`RESTClient` exposes two of the IF error classes.

 ### ConfigError